collectivecardgame/library/docs/realms-2.md

 ## Additional Information

-Cards which refer to all denizens of a Realm can be made without having to finish an Age.
+- Cards which refer to all denizens of a Realm can be made without having to finish an Age.
 The syntax for this should be “All Spideropolis units” if you want to refer to all cards from that Realm, or “All Spideropolis Spiders” if you want to refer to a specific tribe from that Realm.
 (This is a good reason to give your Realms short names.)

+- Check [here](lore.md#lore-limitations-of-realms) for updated information on lore in realms.